 During my term I chose to expand on the work I’ve been doing with Tribe and bring poetry where it can help those who are struggling and to members of the community that may not normally have experience with it.
 Poets are typically introspective people and have a tendency to stay in their comfortable circles with other poets.
 I want to turn the poetry circle inside out and get us all out of our comfort zones engaging with poetry and each other in new and interesting ways.

 My term as laureate goes from April of 2017 to April of 2019.
 Below is a list with links of what I’ve been doing and what’s coming up.

-Raising Voices Poetry Class – Myself and my friend Alice Fogel, who is New Hampshire’s State Poet Laureate teamed up together for a poetry class at The International Institute of New England in Manchester working with refugees and immigrants to the US.
+Raising Voices Poetry Class – New Hampshire’s State Poet Laureate Alice Fogel and myself teamed up together for a poetry class at The International Institute of New England in Manchester working with refugees and immigrants to the US.
 More info

 Poets In the Park, Women Reading Women series – Through the summer of 2017, each Thursday before the stage production of Mary Poppins in Prescott Park twenty one women poets (three a week for seven weeks) took the main stage to read the work of one of their female literary influences, or read something they wrote about that woman poet or writer.
 More info

 Chase Home Poetry Class – Throughout the summer of 2017 I held a poetry class with some of the teen residents of the Chase Home for Children in Portsmouth who serve the communities at-risk youth.
 More info

 Safe Harbor Recovery Center Poetry Class – Last summer 2017 I started along with artist Christos Vayenas a poetry and mediation class At Safe Harbor Recovery in Portsmouth which is ongoing first and third Saturday a month into 2018.
 More info.